 This brief article is a first early warning about possible uncertainty regarding vaccines against the COVID-19 and mass vaccination for the pandemic.
-Despite multiple ‘good news’ announcements invading media, business and policy-makers circles, and governments’ establishment, some indications that could lead to dangerous evolutions multiply and deserve further and more in-depth analysis and monitoring.
+Despite multiple ‘good news’ announcements invading media, business and policy-makers circles, and governments’ establishment, some indications potentially of coming dangers multiply and deserve further and more in-depth analysis and monitoring.

 As the COVID-19 pandemic developed, vaccination and related variables became fundamental key factors.
 We thus immediately added them on our watch list of indicators to monitor.
 Indeed, vaccination – alongside treatment – critically determines the timeframe for the pandemic.
 In other words, until a successful mass vaccination campaign has taken place (or the virus magically disappears), we shall have to live with the COVID-19 and its stringent rules (see The COVID-19 Pandemic, Surviving and Reconstructing).